As U.S. troops leave Afghanistan, lawmakers fear dark future for women

 Members of Congress, many of whom are skeptical about the plans to bring home the 2,500 remaining troops, worry the U.S. departure would cede control to the Taliban, whose 1996-2001 rule severely curtailed activities for Afghan women.

+Menendez and Senator Jim Risch, the panel's top Republican, said they wanted information about how counterterrorism efforts would continue after a U.S. withdrawal, as well as about the ambitions of the Taliban.

+"I'm concerned that the administration's decision may result in a Taliban offensive that topples the government," Risch said.

-Since the Taliban was driven from power, the international community has poured billions into Afghanistan's development.
+The international community has poured billions into Afghanistan's development since the Taliban was driven from power.
 Gains for women and girls in access to education and public life are repeatedly touted as one of the major successes.

 Women have been underrepresented during peace talks, despite promises that they would have a place at the table.